yoshuawuyts/wasm-http-tools/crates/wasi-http-attributes/README.md

 # wasi-http-attributes

-Proc macro attributes for the [Paw](https://github.com/yoshuawuyts/wasm-http-tools) crate.
-See the [Paw](https://docs.rs/paw) documentation for more details.
+Proc macro attributes for the `wasi-http` crate.

 ## Installation